-Your doctor’s office may suggest a telehealth visit.
-Or, you may be able to request an appointment and schedule it.
-Use the telemedicine provider’s website or app or give them a call to set something up.
-Ask if they will send you details before your visit by email with a link to click or phone number to call.
+Use the doctor’s website or app or give them a call to arrange a virtual visit.
+When going through your doctor’s office, ask if they will send you details before your visit by email with a link to click or phone number to call.

 Check your tech

 Some doctors may use specific software.
-Some telemedicine companies have their own mobile apps.
+Teladoc has its own mobile app.
 Check to see what you need and if you need to install anything in advance.

 Once you have the app or software, you may need to register or create an account.
-Have your membership identification (ID) number handy – you might need it.
-You may be able to enter some health information before your appointment.
+Have your ConnectiCare membership identification (ID) number handy – you might need it.
+You may also be asked to enter some health information before your appointment.